gemini-testing/create-testplane/docs/en/create-hermione-app.md

 };
 ```

-If `GeneralPrompt` does not have `default` value, the question will be asked even with `noQuestions: true`
+If `GeneralPrompt` does not have `default` value, the question will be asked with `extraQuestions: false`

 #### createPluginsConfig